Farm house

 Jones products do not add any of the top nine allergens identified in the US including milk, eggs, peanuts, tree nuts, fish, crustacean shellfish, wheat, sesame, and soy.
 They are produced in a nut-free and gluten-free facility.
 Scrapple is the only exception, which contains wheat and is manufactured in a separate facility.

-Our all natural, in-house blended spices are proprietary recipes that we’ve keep close to us since the beginning.
+Our all natural, in-house blended spices are proprietary recipes that we’ve kept close to us since the beginning.
 If you have a concern about a specific spice, please call our customer service number 800-635-6637 or email us at [email protected] and we’ll provide the information you need.

 Our products are available at retail stores across the country.
 Find one near you using our Product Finder.
 If you’re unable to find a particular product, please call Customer Service at 800-635-6637 for assistance.
 If you live near our hometown of Fort Atkinson, Wisconsin, we encourage you to stop by our retail store, the Jones Market.
 We’d love to meet you!